Reference-Standard and Working Standards

 Reference standards are authentic substances approved by the reference standard approving authority as a preferred method for use.
 Comparison Standards are described as individual monographs and methods of analysis.
 The purpose of this is to define the procedure for the preparation, standardization, and usage of a working standard.

 The precautions that have to be taken like using a clean and dry amber-colored vial for storage of working standards.
 All reference standards or impurity standards have to be stored as per the storage condition mentioned in MSDS from the supplier.
 Remember before usage, the temperature of the vials must reach room temperature.
 In the case that the potency of the working standard is found more than 100.0% during the standardization, as a policy cut off the potency of the working standard will be considered as 100.0%.

 Maintenance of Reference Standard

 According to pharmaceutical standards, reference substances or standards are authentic purified chemicals supplied by the official Pharmacopeia commission.
 These are generally used for comparison to determine the purity of the test specimen.
 In case the reference standard isn’t available in the pharmacopeial catalog, the manufacturer shall be asked for their reference standard or working standard with a certificate of analysis.
 As reference standards are usually available only in small quantities, working standards can be prepared to act as a substitute, these are prepared from approved raw materials and validated against authentic reference standards or substances.

 All standardized records of working standards shall be maintained in a QC laboratory.
-The Inventory and consumption of reference standards shall be maintained, and the validity of reference standards shall be verified on a quarterly basis, and before preparing for a working standard.
+The Inventory and consumption of reference standards shall be maintained, and the validity of reference standards shall be verified every quarter, and before preparing for a working standard.